metabase/metabase/docs/enterprise-guide/saml-auth0.md

 ## Enable SAML in Auth0

-Next we need to activate the SAML2 Web App Addon.
+Next, we need to activate the SAML2 Web App Addon.
 Scroll back to the top of the settings page and select “Addons” from the navigation menu.

-In the “Addons” section, select the “SAML 2 Web App” to load the settings popup.
+In the **Addons** section, select the **SAML 2 Web App** to load the settings popup.

 ![Auth0 Application Addons](images/saml-auth0/auth0saml2addon.png)

 ### Mapping fields from users in Auth0 to Metabase

-On the top of the the `Settings` section on this page, you need to re-enter the value you included in "Allowed Callback URLs" in the field named **Application Callback URL**.
-On the black box below copy and paste the following JSON file in the settings box so Auth0 can send the correct mappings to Metabase once a user logs in:
+On the top of the the **Settings** section on this page, you need to re-enter the value you included in **Allowed Callback URLs** in the field named **Application Callback URL**.
+Copy and paste the following JSON file in the settings box so that Auth0 can send the correct mappings to Metabase when a user logs in:

 ```
 {